albertodepaola/logAnalysis/README.md

 create unique index log_id_idx on log_view_mat(id);
 ```
 This view joins log entries with articles through the slug and, in doing so, discards log entries not related to articles.
-The index allows the materialized view to be refresed concurrently.
+The index allows the materialized view to be refreshed concurrently.

 ```SQL
 refresh materialized view concurrently log_view_mat with data;